- What is in Salad Dressing?

 What Can I Use Instead of Salad Dressing?

 Salad dressing is kind of a misleading term.
 Sort of a formal name.
 But really you can use anything you want to dress your salad.
-Even just a little Read more…and salt will do.
+Even just a little EVOO (use the code STEWARDSHIP for 10% off at that site!) and salt will do.
 A drizzle of mustard and honey.
 A dollop of sour cream or mayonnaise.
 Leftover pesto or hummus.
 It doesn’t have to be complicated.
 The next time you want a salad but don’t have any dressing on hand, don’t panic.
 Look in your refrigerator or pantry for whatever topping you have on hand or try making homemade mayo with simple seasoning.
+Read more…

 Easy Homemade Salad Dressing Recipes